Job Help

 Step 2: Decide on an Email Address

-Choose a professional-looking email address that includes your name or initials.
+Choose a professional email address that includes your name or initials.

-Try different combinations of your name until you find one that works, but avoid including any personal information like your birth year.
+Try different combinations of your name until you find one that works.
+Avoid including any personal information like your birth year.
 You may find that many other people have the same name as you, so get creative when selecting an email address.

 - JoeASmith@email.com